 The shape of the nails.
-If necessary, cut nails using pliers or nail clippers and give them a neat shape.
-It is best to use a slightly rounded nail shape or a square-rounded shape, but you can get creative and make the shape you want.
+Cut nails using pliers or nail clippers and give them a neat shape if necessary.
+It is best to use a slightly rounded nail or square-rounded shape, but you can get creative and make the shape you want.

 Avoid using metal or very rough files to minimize chipping.
 Choose a finely abrasive nail file.
 Polish the nail’s surface with a buff so that the nail has an even surface.